MrSaeidSeyfi/AnnotatedPdfSpeaker/README.md

 # AnnotatedPdfSpeaker
-this project reads pdf file from url and makes a summarized and abstract text and plays result audio file
+this project reads pdf file from url and makes a summarized and abstract text of pdf  and plays result audio file